Home Posts Post Search Tag Search

 end

-There is even a way to put this all together with both albums and artists, there is also a way to seed the data with seed_generator seeded_artists generator.
+There is a way to put this all together with both albums and artists.
+You can also seed the data using the seeded_artist generator.

 def album(opts \\ []) do